 Likewise, the methodologies implicitly assume that relevant claims inflation in the future will reflect the experience of previous years.
 When this turns out not to be the case, it has the potential to result in losses different to the estimates contained within the technical provisions.
 This is likely to be most material for those classes of business that are most exposed to inflation (e.g. long-tailed liability classes) and for non-proportional structures that inherently amplify the effects of changes in inflation.
-Given the recent history of comparatively low inflation, the Company has included an explicit future inflation assumption in the estimation of the claims provisions for those classes most likely to be affected.
+Given the recent history of comparatively low inflation coupled with the recent sharp increases in the inflationary environment, the Company has included an explicit future inflation assumption in the estimation of the claims provisions for those classes most likely to be affected.